Updated for 2021 and perfect for ANYONE who works from home!

 - Clothes vouchers, because when your business is new, you spend less on yourself.

-- A subscription to Headspace.
+- A subscription to a wellbeing or meditation app.

 - A subscription to a veg box (to keep us healthy and encourage us not to eat rubbish all day).